Updated:

 Astronomy

 Astronomy was deemed one of the mathematical sciences by Islamic academics.
 Islamists discovered and converted traditional astronomical texts into Arabic.
 After that, they conducted experiments to confirm the measurements in these scientific studies.
 Ptolemy, a Greek astronomer, devised a scientific hypothesis about the planet’s motions and moon and established the earth’s role as the center of the universe.
 He had credited extra motions to the planets to cover for mistakes in observations.
-Among the first academics to create a periodic astronomical table was Al-Khwarizmi (zij) (see Appendix 1).
+Among the first academics to create a periodic astronomical table was Al-Khwarizmi (zij) (see Table 1).
 The locations of the planets and stars could be calculated using this astronomical model.
 Following that, every astronomer published their own zij, attempting to render it more precise than the previous ones (Muammar et al. 54).
 In the 9th century, Al-Farghani published a concise description of Ptolemy’s Almagest, which was utilized for the next 700 years across Central Asia and Europe (Muammar et al. 53).
 This research marked the origins of experimental theories and interactions being empirically checked.

 Moreover, the Ptolemaic solar structure hypothesized the concept of universal circular movement for the planets to rotate in circular orbits and was passed on to Muslim scholars and astronomy.
 On the other hand, Islamic astronomers gradually came to dismiss this hypothesis, claiming that the epicyclic action defied the concept of movement uniformity.
 Al-Tusi, a Persian scientist, proposed the “Tusi Couple” in the thirteenth century, a theoretical paradigm of “epicyclic motion involving a mixture of movements every of which was standardized with regard to its own nucleus” (Ramli et al., 34).
 During the fourteenth century, Ibn al-Shatir used this framework to explain the movements of the celestial bodies.
 The findings of Ibn al-Shatir were the first steps toward confirming conceptual astronomy by systematic experimentation.

 Consequently, the hypothesis of the lunar motion of Ibn al-Shatir was quite close to that recognized 150 years later by Copernicus (Chinnici 4).
-Researchers are presently researching if Copernicus saw Ibn al-Shatir’s fourteenth-century text demonstrating his idea of planetary motion when attending the Vatican library in Rome (Chinnici 3).
+Researchers are presently researching if Copernicus saw Ibn al-Shatir’s fourteenth-century text demonstrating his idea of planetary motion when attending the Vatican Library in Rome (Chinnici 3).
 This hypothesis is based on a description in Copernicus’ Writings that looked strikingly close to Ibn al-Shatir’s mathematical equations.
 Unlike Ibn al-Shamir, who developed his definition of planetary motion to play a key role in an earth-centered planetary framework, Copernicus utilized a similar theory of motion to portray his sun-centered planetary model.
 As a result, alternate models were created, allowing for scientific investigation of the concepts.

 If the activities of these two men are directly linked today remains uncertain.
 Still, it must be remembered that Muslim innovations in astronomical research have helped establish astronomical research history (Chinnici 4).
 These advances offered current guidelines for research in Europe during the Renaissance and Enlightenment times.
 Al-Tusi, an astronomer of the 13th century, was often accused of treating trigonometry as a distinct discipline from spherical astronomy.
 In this new structure of mathematical ideas and connections, astronomers could more accurately measure directions and distances for locations in the sky.

 In Maragha, Samarkand, and subsequently Delhi and Jaipur, and Turkey, Muslims founded huge observatories.
 They built on the Greek astrolabe and sundial by incorporating functionality to measure time and path in Mecca for Muslim prayers.
-For the calculation of celestial details for years and other astronomical knowledge in various geographic places, prehistoric astrolabe can be adjusted (AdĂșriz-Bravo 394).
+For the calculation of celestial details for years and other astronomical knowledge in various geographic places, prehistoric astrolabe can be adjusted (Adúriz-Bravo 394).
 These Medieval astrolabes were listed in several writings and featured in Geoffrey Chaucer’s article on the late Middle Ages in Europe.
 Throughout all Muslim states, the astrolabes, celestial globes, sundials, and quadrants formed and grew, and the Muslims even adjusted the compass when it landed in Muslim nations.
 They could not have started using the compass, nevertheless, because the root of the compass usage seems not to have been precisely established and could originally come from China.

-Therefore, Muslim researchers specialized in conceptual and computational celestial astronomy, circular astronomy, time-keeping, modulation, and folk astronomy in all main areas of astronomy (see appendix 2).
-King (2004) has detailed studies on Muslim instruments and has pointed out that “medieval European instrumentation owes itself to Islamic practice very much, and yet just after approximately 1550 European instruments builders have developed techniques that Muslim astronomers have not traditionally been aware of (AdĂșriz-Bravo 394).
+Therefore, Muslim researchers specialized in conceptual and computational celestial astronomy, circular astronomy, time-keeping, modulation, and folk astronomy in all main areas of astronomy (see Table 2).
+King (2004) has detailed studies on Muslim instruments and has pointed out that “medieval European instrumentation owes itself to Islamic practice very much, and yet just after approximately 1550 European instruments builders have developed techniques that Muslim astronomers have not traditionally been aware of (Adúriz-Bravo 394).
 As such, the initial idea behind astronomy belonged to the Muslims and was afterward modified by the Europeans.

 Scientific Information Filtering from the Islamic Empire to Europe

-The Eastern Empire’s conquest by the Arabs implied that Western Religion, by hostility and shared distrust of conflicting beliefs and the wider Mediterranean, has been robbed for millennia of the major repositories of Greek education (AdĂșriz-Bravo 394).
+The Eastern Empire’s conquest by the Arabs implied that Western Religion, by hostility and shared distrust of conflicting beliefs and the wider Mediterranean, has been robbed for millennia of the major repositories of Greek education (Adúriz-Bravo 394).
 However, wisdom started to flow from the Islamic nation to the West as early as the close of the 10th century.
-Thompson (1929) addressed the issue of Arabic sciences being adopted into Lorraine in the late 10th century and hence into Latin Europe in his report “Introduction of Arabic science into Lorraine in the tenth century” (AdĂșriz-Bravo 395).
+Thompson (1929) addressed the issue of Arabic sciences being adopted into Lorraine in the late 10th century and hence into Latin Europe in his report “Introduction of Arabic science into Lorraine in the tenth century” (Adúriz-Bravo 395).
 Thereby the extension of the Muslim World in North Africa created an academic route through Spain into Europe outside the Pyrenees.

 Discussion

 In the early stages, the translation revolution took place, and scholars worked in the Islamic Kingdom in three regions and interpreted Greek, Persian, Indian, and every old information instrument into Arabic.
-However, they have acquired the ability to make significant and initial contributions to the knowledge and assimilate, examine and analyze them.
+However, they have acquired the ability to make significant and initial contributions to the knowledge and assimilate, examine, and analyze them.

-From the close of the 19th century, this experience started to trickle back into Europe by transferring Greek information into Arabic and the initial Greek Treaty (AdĂșriz-Bravo 420).
+From the close of the 19th century, this experience started to trickle back into Europe by transferring Greek information into Arabic and the initial Greek Treaty (Adúriz-Bravo 420).
 However, the pioneering works of Islamic world scientists were as well translated to Europe.
 Modern science as we now know it operates on empirically tested hypotheses and frameworks beginning in medicine, astronomy, and math.
 The Muslims also evolved scientific and analytical methods for evaluating information.
 However, its empirical nature was a significant feature in Islamic research.
-Islamic scholars were mainly involved in applied sciences, appliance building, research hypotheses by observations, and mathematical study of data (AdĂșriz-Bravo 420).
+Islamic scholars were mainly involved in applied sciences, appliance building, research hypotheses by observations, and mathematical study of data (Adúriz-Bravo 420).
 All these theories and processes were possible in Western Europe via the significant works of Islamic thinkers, whom they were mostly credited before Galileo, Descartes, and Newton.

 Future Prospect

-There are several implications of Islamic contribution to astronomy in the future on science.
+There are several implications of Islamic contribution to astronomy in the future of science.
 For instance, considering Muslim’s contributions to astrological research, science, technology, and culture would all be affected in the future.
 Conversely, technology such as the Extremely Large Telescope (ELT) may be developed in the future (Muammar et al. 68).
 The Extremely Large Telescope (ELT), which is put on a mountaintop in Chile, would peek out into space, helping individuals to image worlds outside their planetary system to see whether they might support life.
 With a primary mirror spanning 39.3 meters long, it would be the globe’s most giant infrared or optical telescope, and as such it is a major future implication.

 Conclusion

 In conclusion, the seventh to fifteenth centuries were referred to as the Golden Age of Islamic Civilization.
 At the moment, the collection of intelligence was a major priority.
 Consequently, scientists and holy people such as Al-Biruni, Al-Khwarizmi, and Ibn Sina flourished in mathematics, geography, astronomy, engineering, chemistry, and medicine addition to the study of religious scriptures.
-As a result, Islamic scholars developed the capacity to make important and early inputs to science and integrate, examined, and evaluated data, resulting in the contribution to astronomy.
+As a result, Islamic scholars developed the capacity to make important and early inputs to science and integrate, examine, and evaluate data, resulting in the contribution to astronomy.

 Works Cited

-AdĂșriz-Bravo, AgustĂn.
+Adúriz-Bravo, Agustín.
 ‘Contributions to the Nature of Science: Scientific Investigation as Inquiry, Modeling, and Argumentation’, Science Education Research in Latin America.
 Brill Sense, vol. 9, no. 3, 2020, pp. 394-425.

 Chinnici, Ileana.
 ‘Astronomy and Correlated Sciences in the Arabic Sicily’, The European Physical Journal Plus, vol. 133, no. 8, 2018, pp. 1-4.

 Goldstein, Bernard R., and David Pingree.
-‘The Astronomical Tables of al-Khwārizmī in a nineteenth century Egyptian Text’, Journal of the American Oriental Society vol.47, no. 3, 1978, pp. 96-99.
+‘The Astronomical Tables of al-Khwārizmī in a nineteenth-century Egyptian Text’, Journal of the American Oriental Society vol.47, no. 3, 1978, pp. 96-99.

 Muammar, Muammar, Muslich Shabir, and Muhammad Falih Abdul Ghoni.
 ‘Geneology of Astronomy Science in Java’, Hikmatuna, vol. 6, no. 2, 2020, pp. 68-79.